-Graphically the world feels like Absolver, which in a ocean of high detail games is not just a oddity, but an overdue and very welcome one, the lack of texture detail,simplicity of the soundtrack, and world design adds a haunting vibe that makes the game feel both primordial and whimsical, yep you got me using fancy words here A44!
+Graphically the world feels like Absolver, which is an ocean of high detail games is not just an oddity, but an overdue and very welcome one, the lack of texture detail, simplicity of the soundtrack, and world design adds a haunting vibe that makes the game feel both primordial and whimsical, yep you got me using fancy words here A44!

-Narrative wise the world is very much the dark, dying world of Dark Souls, and while it adds its own hint of flavor to the dreary dark future of humanity, fans of Dark Souls lore will enjoy the setting of Ashen.
+Narrative wise the world is very much the dark, dying world of Dark Souls, and while it adds its hint of flavour to the dreary, bleak future of humanity, fans of Dark Souls lore will enjoy the setting of Ashen.

 Pinch of Jedi Academy.

 Combat is reminiscent of Jedi academy with well-timed attacks and parries the difference between life and death, fans of Jedi Outcast and Jedi Academy will have no trouble adapting to the combat here.